ddev/ddev.com/README.md

 - **url** – organization’s website URL.
 - **github** – optional GitHub username when relevant, which can be used to make sure the sponsor doesn’t appear twice in a list—as seen in the [Sponsors.astro](https://github.com/ddev/ddev.com/blob/main/src/components/Sponsors.astro#L53) component.

+## Redirects

+Any redirect can be added to ddev.com by editing `public/_redirects`.
+This can be useful to provide short redirects in a variety of contexts.
+Redirects can be to local URLs or to DDEV docs, for example.

 ## Build & Deployment

 For the site to exist at `ddev.com`, it needs to be built and hosted somewhere.
 Cloudflare Pages responds to commits in order to build and deploy the site.